 “Other key individuals in the history of the Chapter were at Gaylord.
 Nelson Carvalho was the head of the Physical Therapy Department at the time Robin started the Chapter and ran an Achilles workout on the weekends.
 Nelson now resides in sunny Florida.
 Trisha Meili (I Am The Central Park Jogger: A Story of Hope & Possibility) was a patient at Gaylord in 1989 following her brutal attack, and told me how running at Gaylord was “an important part of my healing and recovery.”
 Trisha joined Achilles in NYC after leaving Gaylord, and she later went on to become the Founding Board Chairperson and Chairperson of the Achilles Hope & Possibility® road race in Central Park, always held on the last Sunday of June.”

-Flash forward to 2022, we have a membership of just over 85 athletes with all types of differing abilities, and close to 200 volunteers who support our Chapter in many ways.
+Flash forward to 2023 and the 10-year revival of our Achilles Connecticut Chapter, we have a membership of just over 85 athletes with all types of differing abilities, and close to 200 volunteers who support our Chapter in so many ways.
 After speaking with many of those who helped shape our Chapter into what it is today, I am so honored to carry on the legacy of Achilles here in Connecticut.”